TimMcKinley/IT1025Spring2022TimMckinley/README.md

 To be completed in the last module of the semester.

 ### Information System Components
+### The first component would be hardware, This refers to the physical device that you are making a purchase on and the physical server that the Amazon information is stored on
+###  The second component would be software, this refers to the Amazon app you are using on your device as well as the function of the payment method being processed by a bank.
+This creates a user friendly experience when on Amazons website allowing for an interface to provide all of the items you need.
+### The third component would be data, this is all of the information stored on the physical amazon server, including items up for sale, pricing, number of users, and much more.
+This allows the website to display how many of one item is in stock and the estimated shipping time of said item.
+### People is the fourth component, obviously without this component there would be no one to buy the product or update the website when the time comes.
+People can refer to the actual consumers using the website.
+Or the developers working to make the space more user friendly.
+### Process being the final piece of the puzzle, the process essentially takes the information you have such as ip ect, sends it to amazon and the website responds back.
+This allows you to look at items on the website and for them to save your account for easy future shopping.
+After you want to purchase an item, the website allows you to enter payment method which is then sent to amazon and finally the bank for verification.
+After this said process your item will be shipped and will arrive according to the websites said date.
+All of the previous components tie into this process accordingly.
 ### Software
 #### GitHub
 #### Screen Capture